 Or, if you only wanted to see the cave, take a left at the junction to head back to the parking area.

-Did you take a right to finish out the Soldiers Pass Trail?
+Did you take a right to finish out the Soldier Pass Trail?
 Ok, cool!

 Continue for another 0.5 miles as you climb up onto a ridge with incredible views of the canyon.

-If you’re feeling adventurous, you can turn this into a slightly longer loop hike known as the Soldiers Pass to Brins Mesa Loop.
+If you’re feeling adventurous, you can turn this into a slightly longer loop hike known as the Soldier Pass to Brins Mesa Loop.

-On your way back, be sure to stick to the Soldiers Pass TRAIL and avoid the Soldiers Pass ROAD, which is meant for high clearance, 4×4 vehicles and Jeep Tours.
+On your way back, be sure to stick to the Soldier Pass TRAIL and avoid the Soldier Pass ROAD, which is meant for high clearance, 4×4 vehicles and Jeep Tours.

-Keep an eye out for signs to stay on the Soldiers Pass Trail for a safer and more enjoyable hike!
+Keep an eye out for signs to stay on the Soldier Pass Trail for a safer and more enjoyable hike!

-Jordan Trail to Soldiers Pass Trail (6.5 miles)
+Jordan Trail to Soldier Pass Trail (6.5 miles)

 Trailhead Location: Jim Thompson Trailhead (also known as the Jordan Trailhead or Brins Mesa Trailhead).